Basil Chicken

 This basil chicken is such a simple but tasty way of livening up plain chicken breast fillets.

-You could of course use chicken pieces with the bone in, but you would have to adjust the cooking time by an additional 5 to 10 minutes.
+You could of course use chicken pieces with the bone in, but you would have to adjust the cooking time by an additional 5 to 10 minutes, to allow time for the chicken to cook through to the centre.

 Heat the oil and butter in a large flameproof casserole.